 Badly Battered Babysitters: This happened to Tucker and the Fentons when Danny and Sam were reverted into five year olds.
 According to Jazz, this happened the first time when Danny was five, without ghost powers.

-Bait and Switch: In Stolen Years, it at first looked like the Fenton Ghost Guzzler was going to successfully suck up energy of Jack's test subjects, only for it to instead suck up electrical power.
+Bait and Switch: In Stolen Years, it at first looked like the Fenton Ghost Guzzler was going to successfully suck up the energy of Jack's test subjects, only for it to instead suck up electrical power.

 Baleful Polymorph: In Royal Occupationwhile everyone else (except for Danny and Sam) were brainwashed into Aragon's subjects, poor Tucker was transformed into a frog.